 A woman who breaks through the glass ceiling of the all-male wizards’ school.
 Irian feels like it should already be a name, probably because it’s an anagram of Irina and looks like a smoosh of Imogen and Marian.

 In Virgil‘s Aeneid (and this novel) Lavinia was the wife of Aeneas and legendary foremother of the Romans.
 Used by Shakespeare, it spiked in popularity in the 1910s and 1920s, and has shown signs of vintage revival in the last decade.

 In a novel that’s uncannily similar to the film Avatar, Raj Lyubov is one of the good guys on the side of the forest people.
 Meaning “king” in Sanskrit, Raj is an Indian equivalent of fast-rising royal names like Reign, Rex and, well, Royal.
 Where Bodhi has led, could Raj follow and go mainstream?

 Gaveral Rocannon, a telepathic planet-hopping researcher, is the hero of Le Guin’s first novel.
 This gives it strong geek credentials as well as a cool sound blending elements of Rocco and Cannon.

 Solly (Four Ways to Forgiveness)

 You might think of Solly as a diminutive of Solomon, but this space-travelling diplomat proves that it works as a female name too.
-It could stand alone, like Molly and Holly, or be short for a name like Soleil or Isolde.
+It could stand alone, or be short for a name like Soleil or Isolde.

 A great wizard who makes a dubious return from the dead.
-If the name Thor continues to rise in popularity, helped by the Marvel character, we might see growing interest in names starting with the same sound, like Thorold, Thorsten, and why not Thorion too?
+If Thor continues to grow more popular, we might see growing interest in names starting with the same sound, like Thorold, Thorsten, and why not Thorion too?